ChairoSolutions/New-Aviation-LowRisk-AircraftPurchase-Project/README.md

 - output saved as `Data/candidate_low_risk_models.csv`.

 This file provides stakeholders with an initial shortlist for procurement evaluation.
 Further vetting should include fleet size, maintenance history, and insurer feedback.

+## Targeted Aircraft Model Recommendations (Data-Driven)

+Based on historical accident records (1962–2023), injury severity outcomes, and fatality-rate analysis, the following aircraft models emerge as **lower-risk candidates** for consideration by the new aviation division.

+These recommendations are **data-informed**, not endorsements, and should be evaluated alongside operational, regulatory, and financial factors.

+### Recommended Low-Risk Aircraft Models (Indicative)

+The following models demonstrate:
+- Repeated historical operation
+- Low or zero fatality rates
+- Low injury severity scores
+- Sufficient incident counts to support confidence in results

+**Examples from the analysis include:**
+- **A300 / A300-600**
+- **A320-214**
+- **737-300 / 737-800 variants**
+- **DC-10-40**
+- **ATR-72**
+- **DHC-2 MK.
+I (120A)**

+> These models show consistent patterns of **non-fatal outcomes and lower injury severity** relative to other aircraft types in the dataset.

+### How These Models Should Be Used by Decision-Makers

+For the Head of the Aviation Division, these aircraft models should be viewed as:

+- **Shortlisted candidates** for deeper due diligence
+- **Benchmarks** for safety performance comparison
+- **Inputs into procurement risk models**, not final decisions

+Final procurement decisions should additionally consider:
+- Regulatory compliance (FAA, EASA, KCAA)
+- Maintenance and parts availability
+- Fleet commonality
+- Mission profile (commercial vs private use)
+- Operating cost and fuel efficiency

+### Strategic Insight

+The key insight from this analysis is **not that one aircraft is “the safest”**, but that:
+> *Aircraft with long operational histories and consistently low injury severity profiles represent lower procurement and operational risk.*

+This data-driven shortlisting allows leadership to **reduce uncertainty early**, focus resources efficiently, and negotiate from an informed position.

+### Recommendation Summary for Executive Review

+✔ Use data-identified low-risk models as a **starting shortlist**
+✔ Avoid decisions based on anecdotal safety perception
+✔ Integrate severity-based metrics into procurement policy
+✔ Use the interactive dashboard for continuous reassessment

+> This analysis demonstrates a full data analytics workflow, from business understanding and data preparation to stakeholder-ready insights and interactive decision-support tools.